emanuelefaja/guide2life/health/losing-weight.md

 While a calorie deficit is necessary for weight loss, the optimal fat loss strategy must also consider the hormonal impact of food choices, particularly the role of insulin.
 Insulin is a key regulator of fat storage and fat burning, with high levels promoting fat storage and low levels enabling fat burning (Dimitriadis et al., 2011).

-Despite individual differences, the fundamental role of insulin in weight regulation remains consistent across all humans (Ioannidis, 2013).
-Strategies that lower insulin levels, such as low-carbohydrate diets and intermittent fasting, have been shown to promote fat loss in the majority of people (Westman et al., 2007; Mattson et al., 2017).
+Despite individual differences, the fundamental role of insulin in weight regulation remains consistent across all humans. [^loannidis] Strategies that lower insulin levels, such as low-carbohydrate diets and intermittent fasting, have been shown to promote fat loss in the majority of people (Westman et al., 2007; Mattson et al., 2017).

 ### Putting It All Together